In our previous blog Azure Services- Intro (Part 1), we saw an overview of Azure Services. In this article, we walk you through Azure IaaS Services.

-- Infrastructure as a Service is an instant computing infrastructure provisioned and managed over internet.
+- Infrastructure as a Service is an instant computing infrastructure provisioned and managed over the internet.

 - IaaS helps you avoid the expense and complexity of buying and managing your own physical servers and other datacenter infrastructure.